 Inside, the dashboard is logically laid out, but it can’t match the style of the latest Polo.
 A large speedo and rev counter are easy to read, and aside from some of the minor switches that are hidden away on a panel down by the driver’s right knee, everything is very easy to work out.
 Very little changed in the 2018 updates - there are some new seat fabrics, and that’s about it.

 As we’ve come to expect from Hyundai, the fit and finish is first rate, while decent-quality materials are used.
 The top of the dashboard is trimmed in soft-touch plastic, the chunky three-spoke steering wheel gets a soft leather covering and the seats are upholstered in durable fabrics.
 Elsewhere, bright contrasting coloured panels for the dash and door inserts give the cabin a lift on some models.

 The most useful upgrades in the 2018 facelift were the introduction of both air conditioning and a seven-inch touchscreen as standard on even the most basic model.
 Hyundai hasn’t scrimped on standard kit elsewhere, either.
-Mid-spec SE cars come with big-car additions like lane departure warning, cruise control, lane keep assist and autonomous emergency braking, in addition to more superficial features like 15-inch alloy wheels.
+Mid-spec SE cars come with big-car additions like autonomous emergency braking, cruise control and lane keep assist, in addition to more superficial features like 15-inch alloy wheels.

-Premium Nav trim adds 16-inch alloy wheels, automatic wipers and climate control, and top spec Premium SE Nav cars add luxuries like heated seats, LED lights, and a panoramic glass roof.
+Premium Nav trim adds 16-inch alloy wheels, climate control and front and rear parking sensors, while top-spec Premium SE Nav cars add luxuries like heated seats, a heated steering wheel a panoramic glass roof.
 As an odd quirk of the Hyundai spec sheet, a panoramic glass roof isn’t available with an automatic gearbox, which is why the Premium SE Nav is manual only.

 Sat-nav, stereo and infotainment